amitschendel/venom-rootkit/README.md

 The Venom rootkit uses a few well known methods that are commonly being used by other famous rootkits.
 Some of the main features are listed in the "Features" section later on.

 # Features
-- [x] Dynamic APC injection of user mode dll from kernel.
+- [x] Dynamic APC injection to load the UM dll.
 - [x] Process Hiding.
 - [x] Token elevation to "NT AUTHORITY\SYSTEM".
 - [ ] Command execution.